 Herod's example had taught him well, placating whichever group he needed to be appeased to keep the peace.
 Antipas was kinder, not paranoid as his father.
 His subjects never revolted against him,and things were quiet under the tetrarch's rule.
 (Tetrarch is a Greek title given to governors of some Roman provinces.)

 Herod Antipas may be one of the most important secular figures during the life of Jesus Christ, for he ruled in Galilee, the region where Jesus performed the majority of His ministry.
 Antipas is also the Herod responsible for the death of John the Baptist.

 History has also remembered Antipas' impact on the ancient world: his avid continuation of Herod the Great's Hellenization.
 His greatest flaw was his lack of character, and as this study will show, this failing was his undoing.

 We Do Not Want To Live Like the Pharisees

 I think we all may participate in Pharisaism from time to time.
 It is true that I did not specifically name any know atheist or agnostic in my example of some who will not be saved, but we must be careful not to make base value judgments that are reserved for our Father the Lord Jesus Christ.

-Before we make a value judgment we must be certain about our own position.
-That is particularly true as Christians where we are to be loving, humble, and nonjudgmental about our brothers and sisters.
-The very word Pharisaism brings up the Pharisee’s of Jesus time who were the religious leaders as the Lord walked the pathways of Judah.
+Before we make a value judgment we must be certain about our own position with God.
+That is particularly true as Christians where we should be loving, humble, and nonjudgmental about our brothers and sisters in Christ Jesus.
+The very word Pharisaism brings up the Pharisees of Jesus' time who were the religious leaders as the Lord walked the pathways of Judah.

 The Scepter Departs from Judah?
 The Sanhedrin